paulasquin/room_classification_get_datasets/README.md

 sudo python3 scannet_slicer.py
 sudo python3 matterport_slicer.py
 ```
-The datasets will be written under the Datasets/JPG, splited between Bathroom, Kitchen, etc, folders.
+The datasets will be written under the Datasets/JPG, split between Bathroom, Kitchen, etc, folders.
 They will form a new and unique dataset.

 Here is an example of Matterport kitchen slices :